robertsrb/VERTEX-CFD/docs/theory.md

 \end{equation}
 $$

-The user is required to specify the index $$n$$ aligned with the boundary normal vector, and the index $v$ of the direction in which the velocity is aligned.
+The user is required to specify the index $$n$$ aligned with the boundary normal vector, and the index $$v$$ of the direction in which the velocity is aligned.
 The velocity components are then defined as:

 $$
 \begin{equation}